Navigation

 When to seek medical advice

-• Use your parental instincts as a mum, dad or carer when it comes to your child’s health.
-If you simply feel they aren’t right, seek advice.
+• Use your parental instincts when it comes to your child’s health.
+If you feel they simply aren’t well, seek advice.

 • Use your judgement when to contact your GP surgery, call 111 (good to use outside of surgery hours) or 999 (emergencies only).